Core LLZK Specification

 Function Calls

-Executes fname.
-The return values (which may include arrays) are
+Executes function with name id.
+The return values (which

 SSA Support